types of loading dock lifts

 Hydraulic Levelers

-The next series of NORDOCK® levelers that we carry are the Hydraulic Series.
-These levelers are able to raise the deck to the needed height with the simple push of a button.
+The next series of NORDOCK® levelers that we carry is the Hydraulic Series.
+These levelers can raise the deck to the needed height with the simple push of a button.
 This is made possible by utilizing a patented system of only one hydraulic cylinder.
 We sell five different NORDOCK® series of these levelers:

 All of these series carry the NORDOCK® guarantee to outperform.